Our 2-day Venice itinerary, refined over three visits and built for first-time visitors who want to see the highlights without wasting time in line.

-If you are planning your first trip to Venice, this Venice itinerary is perfect for you.
+If you are planning your first trip to Venice, this itinerary is built for you.
 With 2 days in Venice, you have just enough time to visit the highlights of this beautiful city and stroll the canals.
-Tour Doges Palace, visit St. Mark’s Basilica, drift through the canals on a gondola, and explore the quieter corners of Venice.
+Tour Doge’s Palace, visit St. Mark’s Basilica, drift through the canals on a gondola, and explore the quieter corners of Venice.

-In this guide, learn how to plan a perfect 2 day visit to Venice.
-We cover the top sights to see, how to get around Venice, where to stay, and of course, how to plan your time.
+In this guide, learn how to plan a perfect 2-day visit to Venice.
+We cover the top sights to see, how to get around, where to stay, and how to plan your time, including a few hidden gems: cocktail bars with a view, great Grand Canal viewpoints, and more.

 Ideally, plan on spending two or more days in Venice.